AndersDeath/diary2/000-current.md

 # 29 May - Mottwoch - Berlin - 615 Tag der Einwanderung - Hot Rainy

 Nothing significat happened today.
 I just worked and did my own tasks.
 I don't have anything in XU to finish.
 I've done with everything.
-In general they even could free me but
+In general they even could free me but I decided to turn my vacation days to money.